 - 8.1.
 The President shall cause this policy to be implemented. - 8.2.
 The Academic Dean shall monitor implementation and report violations. - Section 9 : Cancellations - 9.1.
-None.
+Approval of this Policy cancels P 702 Student Involvement in Research Policy_v3.0.